Danville, KY Arts & Culture

 Take a tour of the Ephraim McDowell House Museum, a National Historic Landmark named for one of the area’s early physicians.
 Or go small at the Great American Dollhouse Museum, where a world of miniatures can intrigue tall and tiny visitors alike, with attractions like a playroom, classroom and gift shop.

-McDowell Park is near Centre College and features a statue commemorating the Confederate States of America, and The Farm is an old working plantation transformed into a bed-and-breakfast where guests can get a full ag experience by working with the farm animals.
+For accommodations with historic flair, The Farm is an old working plantation transformed into a bed-and-breakfast where guests can get a full agricultural experience by working with the farm animals.
+Newer properties for overnight stays include Stay Over Danville and the Bowman Bungalow.

 Events and Festivals

 The Great American Brass Band Festival brings 40,000 fans to Danville each June for music, food, fireworks, a hot air balloon race and other fun.
-Forkland Heritage Festival & Revue presents life as it was lived in old times, complete with traditional country music and working craftspeople.
+As summer comes to a close, Boyle County has many weekend events and festivals to enjoy the beautiful weather, such as the Kentucky State BBQ Festival in September.
+Later in September, Oktoberfest on Main features good food, craft beers, live music and fun.
+In October, the Forkland Heritage Festival & Revue presents life as it was lived in old times, complete with traditional country music and working craftspeople.